London-based on-demand delivery startup Jinn shutters

 Hiya, a Whitepages spinout, nabs $18M to for its smart caller ID technology

-Jinn, the London-based startup that offers a same-hour ‘shop on your behalf’ delivery app that operates quite similarly to Postmates in the U.S., has shut down, with the company is in the process of going into administration.
+Jinn, the London-based startup that offers a same-hour ‘shop on your behalf’ delivery app that operates quite similarly to Postmates in the U.S., has shut down, with the company in the process of going into administration.
 TechCrunch understands that the remaining fifteen or so people still working in Jinn’s London office were let go on Tuesday, while, according to a source, payments to freelance delivery drivers and other staff are outstanding.

 Founder and CEO of Jinn Mario Navarro confirmed that the startup has entered the deadpool, and issued the following statement: